Dear Self and me and you and us,

-You don’t have to worry: We all get to make one unforgettable mark.
+You don’t have to worry: We all get to take our life and make one unforgettable mark.
 And every day, with every word, we get to decide: Do we mar the world, or mark the world?

 Because the thing really is: Do we ever really know which mark we make — that will matter the most?
 The extraordinary things happen nowhere else but in the everyday and today can always be the beginning: